On-Campus Student Employment Guide

 Student workers are paid at least minimum wage, currently $7.25/hr.
 Individual departments may pay student workers at higher rates when the required skill level and/or experience justify a higher rate.

 - Work Hours

-First-time SUU student employees or employees who have not worked on campus within the last 12 months must complete three payroll forms: the Payroll Action Form, I-9 Employment Eligibility Verification, and W-4.
+First-time SUU student employees or employees who have not worked on campus within the last 12 months must complete four payroll forms: the Payroll Action Form, I-9 Employment Eligibility Verification, W-4, and Direct Deposit Form (must include a voided check or printout from bank that has the routing and account numbers).
 After a student has been selected for a campus job, they need to complete the above-listed forms at the Human Resources Office, Admin 106.
 Once the forms are completed, the employee will be given a hire date from Human Resources and work authorization to take back to their supervisor.
 STUDENTS MAY BEGIN WORK ONLY AFTER COMPLETING THE NECESSARY FORMS AND RECEIVING WORK AUTHORIZATION FROM THE HUMAN RESOURCES OFFICE.
-Students who have worked at SUU within the last 12 months will not have to fill out payroll forms, but may want to fill out a new W4 form, update addresses, and check any previous direct deposit information.
+Students who have worked at SUU within the last 12 months will not have to fill out payroll forms, but will need to fill out a new W4 form, update addresses, and check any previous direct deposit information.